Padmanabhaswamy Temple: Opening of the five smaller vaults in July 2011 till Supreme Court Final Judgment in July 2020

-While vault B (as also presumably Vault G and Vault H) remains unopened (since the 1880s), vaults A, C, D, E and F were opened along with some of their antechambers.
 Among the reported findings, is a 3.5 ft tall solid pure golden idol of Mahavishnu, studded with hundreds of diamonds and rubies and other precious stones.
-Also found were an 18 ft-long pure gold chain, a gold sheaf weighing 500 kg, a 36 kg golden veil, 1200 'Sarappalli' gold coin-chains that are encrusted with precious stones, and several sacks filled with golden artefacts, necklaces, diadems, diamonds, rubies, sapphires, emeralds, gemstones, and objects made of other precious metals.
-Ceremonial attire for adorning the deity in the form of 16-part gold anki weighing almost 30 kg, gold "coconut shells" studded with rubies and emeralds, and several 18th century Napoleonic era coins were found amongst many other objects.
+Also found were an 18 ft-long pure gold chain, a gold sheaf weighing 500 kg, a 36 kg golden veil, 1200 'Sarappalli' gold coin-chains that are encrusted with precious stones, and several sacks filled with golden artefacts, necklaces, diadems, diamonds, rubies, sapphires, emeralds, gemstones, and objects made of gold.
+Ceremonial attire for adorning the deity in the form of 16-part gold anki weighing almost 30 kg, gold "coconut shells" studded with rubies and emeralds, and several 18th-century Napoleonic era coins were found amongst many other objects.
 In early 2012, an expert committee had been appointed to investigate these objects, which include lakhs of golden coins of the Roman Empire, that were found in Kottayam, in Kannur District.
 According to Vinod Rai, the former Comptroller-and-Auditor-General (CAG) of India, who had audited some of the Temple records from 1990, in August 2014, in the already opened vault A, there is an 800 kg hoard of gold coins dating to around 200 BCE, each coin priced at over ₹2.7 crore.
 Also found was a pure golden throne, studded with hundreds of diamonds and other precious stones, meant for the 18 ft-long deity.
-According to one of the men who entered Vault A, several of the largest diamonds were as large as a full-grown man's thumb.
+According to one of the men who entered Vault A several of the largest diamonds were as large as a full-grown man's thumb.
 According to varying reports, at least three, if not more, solid gold crowns have been found, studded with diamonds and other precious stones.
 Some media reports also mention hundreds of pure gold chairs, thousands of gold pots and jars, among the articles recovered from Vault A and its antechambers.
+Several hundred pots and other items made of gold, that are used for daily rituals or intermittently for ceremonies in the Temple, were not inventoried as the Temple-priests expressed strong objections.

+Over 1.02 lakh "articles" had been retrieved from Vault A and its ante-chambers and more than 2000 from Vaults C to F. An "article" could be either an individual item, or collections of several items, examples of the latter being a cache of 1.95 lakh 'Rassappanams' (Gold coins) weighing 800 kg and sets of Navaratnas (collections of nine different kinds of gems).
+There are over 60,000 fully precious stones set as parts of larger pieces of gold jewellery among those items inventoried as of March 2013.

-Even with only the five smaller of the reported eight vaults being opened (the larger three vaults and all their ante-chambers still remaining closed), the treasure found so far is considered to be by far the largest collection of items of gold and fully precious stones in the recorded history of the world.
+Even with only the five smaller of the reported eight vaults being opened, the treasure found so far is considered to be by far, the largest collection of items of gold and fully precious stones in the history of the world.